The 20 Best Books About Thailand to Read Before You Go

 Books for Kids About Thailand

-If you’re traveling with kids (like I do), books can be the perfect way to get them excited before the trip.
-It helps them understand the new culture, spot familiar things when they arrive, and feel more connected.
-Here are some of the best kid-friendly books about Thailand:
+If you’re traveling with kids, like I do, books are one of the best ways to get them excited before the trip.
+They help children understand the new culture, spot familiar things when they arrive, and feel genuinely connected rather than dragged along.
+Here are the best kid-friendly books about Thailand:

 14. The Umbrella Queen by Shirin Yim Bridges

-A beautifully illustrated story set in Northern Thailand.
-It follows a young girl who wants to paint her own way, even if it’s different from tradition.
-It’s inspiring, sweet, and introduces a real Thai craft: umbrella painting.
+A beautifully illustrated story set in Northern Thailand, following a young girl who wants to paint her own way, even if it breaks from tradition.
+It’s inspiring, sweet, and introduces a real Thai craft: the hand-painted umbrellas of Chiang Mai.
+A wonderful conversation starter before you visit the north.

 The Umbrella Queen